 The Department of Driver Services reports moving violations to your motor vehicle report, or driving history.
 Insurers use that information in setting their rates.
 While a poor driving history make car insurance almost unaffordable, even a single ticket can raise your insurance rates by up to 22%.1 Think that the ticket will just fall off after you pay it?
 Think again.
 While most insurance companies look back at least three years, some look back up to ten years for speeding tickets!
 As employers seek to minimize insurance costs, some are now asking for driving histories as part of their hiring process.
 Remember, paying the ticket is the same as pleading guilty.
 You need a better option.

-Our team at Tyler Moore Law knows how to navigate speeding tickets in Georgia.
+Our team at Lankford & Moore Law knows how to navigate speeding tickets in Georgia.
 That’s why we handle speeding tickets in Gwinnett County Recorder’s Court, all Gwinnett municipal courts, and courts in the surrounding counties, including speeding tickets in Hall County and Barrow County.
 Therefore, we know each court has its own criteria for deciding how to handle tickets.
 We also know that there are usually at least three different ways to prevent points on all moving violation citations.
 Finally, we know exactly how to keep motor vehicle reports clean.
 Avoid the awkward courtroom drama.
 We do the research, we talk to the judge and prosecutor, we stand by you to provide comfort and peace of mind.
-With an expert from Tyler Moore Law at your side, you can leave your speeding ticket in the dust without the lasting impact on your driving history.
+With an expert from Lankford & Moore Law at your side, you can leave your speeding ticket in the dust without the lasting impact on your driving history.

 What About Super Speeder Tickets?